Karthik150502-2/resizify-images/README.md

 1) Creating PR's locally from Graphite

-- Lists out all the repos that you have locally, and you can select the branch you need to get on interactively from the CLI, and always start from dev branch, when you have to new feature to work on that is not related to one another
+- Use Graphite's interactive CLI to switch branches:

 ```sh
 gt checkout
 ```

+- Lists out all the repos that you have locally, and you can select the branch you need to get on interactively from the CLI

-**There are two scenarios, based on which you have to decide wether you need to create a separate branch or a Stack of branches having changes corelating to one another.**
+**There are two scenarios, based on which you have to decide whether you need to create a separate branch or a Stack of branches having changes correlating to one another.**

 > [!IMPORTANT]
 > **When to create separate branches?**

-When you have to new feature to work on that is completely not related to one another/ is a independent feature.
+When you have a new feature to work on that is completely not related to one another/ is a independent feature.

 i) Checkout to dev branch and make changes upon the dev branch.